Prospect of tighter White House security touches nerve in Washington

 Washington Mayor Vincent Gray said the security of the president and the White House was paramount but noted that people need to feel comfortable in the city, especially tourists who are vital to the local economy.

-Last year, Washington had a record 19 million visitors who spent $6.7 billion (4.12 billion pound), according to the tourism bureau.
+Last year, Washington had a record 19 million visitors who spent $6.7 billion, according to the tourism bureau.

 Bucci, of the Heritage Foundation, said hundreds of millions of dollars had been poured into physical security in Washington since the 2001 attacks.
 Every government building had set-back areas and such features as concrete barriers, street-blocking bollards and its own security force, he said.